scottoffen/Metaphor/README.md

 - You should be familiar with the [JSON](http://www.json.org/) data-interchange format.<br>
 <a href="http://xkcd.com/927/" target="_blank" title="I said you need to be familiar, not an expert."><img src="http://imgs.xkcd.com/comics/standards.png"></a><br><br>

-- Some of the material provided addresses better integration with the [Apache HTTPD server](http://httpd.apache.org/).
-As this is completely optional, familiarity with it is not required for using Metaphor.<br>
+- Finally, some of the material provided addresses better integration with the [Apache HTTPD server](http://httpd.apache.org/).
+As this is completely optional, familiarity with it is not required for using Metaphor.
+But if you don't know Apache, these sections will be of little to no use to you.<br>
 <a href="http://xkcd.com/278/" target="_blank" title="I said you need to be familiar, not an expert."><img src="http://imgs.xkcd.com/comics/black_hat_support.png"></a><br><br>

 ## License ##